 The Atack lab focus on the development of novel drugs directed against a variety of oncology and neuroscience drug targets.
 As regards oncology, we work with our key collaborators at the University of Sussex Genome Damage and Stability Centre to identify and develop drugs directed against enzymes important in DNA damage repair pathways that are implicated in cancer.
 Within the neuroscience area, we work on drugs directed not only against neurotransmitter systems in the brain, and which are designed to provide symptomatic relief, but also pathways involved in neurodegenerative processes.

-For more information please visit the Translational Drug Discovery web site
+For more information please visit the Sussex Drug Discovery web site

 Dr Neil Crickmore - Bacillus thuringiensis BT Lab

 Research in the Crickmore lab is based upon the bacterium Bacillus thuringiensis and its insecticidal toxins.
 We are interesting in discovering and developing novel biological insecticides and in studying the interaction between these and their insect targets.
 We also use this bacterium and its host as a model system for studying a variety of ecological, physiological, biochemical and genetic processes.

 For more information visit the Bacillus thuringiensis BT Lab website.

 Our translational research laboratory combines a variety of molecular, cellular and biochemical techniques along with established in vitro/in vivo models and patients' specimens to study relevant pathways in cancer.

 For more information visit the Giamas Lab website.